DeeTEff/Modulo-Table-Visualizer/README.md

 To save a modulo table as .png, click save modulo table and whatever is currently drawn on the screen will be saved as a .png in a directory of your choice.

-Currently, this program is limited to modulo tables with max values < 1000

 # Settings
 -----------------------------------------------------------
 Randomize Colors: